nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/template.md

 Template files are rendered into the placement '{% raw %}{{content}}{% endraw %}' that's supposed to be wrriten in layout files.

-# Creating Template or Layout Files
+# Creating Template Or Layout Files

-## Creating a Template File
+## Creating A Template File

 Creating a template file is just typing `nekonote new template <template_name>` on your teminal.